-Eviction and barring order imposed by the police
+Barring and eviction order imposed by the police

-Eviction and barring order regulations are laid down in section 38a of the Security Police Act (SPG).
+Barring and eviction order regulations are laid down in section 38a of the Security Police Act (SPG).

 The protection extends to all persons living in the apartment (house) irrespective of kinship and the ownership situation (wife, live-in partner, children, relatives, but also subtenant, co-inhabitants etc.).

-It is possible to evict and impose a barring order on any person who is potentially dangerous - i.e. the owner of the apartment as well as an ex-boyfriend who "appears" in the apartment.
+It is possible to impose a barring order on any person who is potentially dangerous and evict him in case of refusal to leave, if necessary by police force - i.e. the owner of the apartment as well as an ex-boyfriend who "appears" in the apartment.

 In such cases, the police will confiscate the endangering person's keys to the apartment and request him to give an address for the delivery of judicial writs.

 The barring order extends to the apartment (house) and its immediate surroundings (e.g. stairway, drive, garden, underground car park).
-The police will define the protection zone in such a way as to ensure effective protection, and will inform the endangering person about the details (section 38a Para 1 SPG).
+The police will define the protection zone in such a way as to ensure effective protection, and will inform the endangering person about the details.

 The barring order is issued for a period of two weeks, with the police supervising compliance with the order within the first three days.
 If within these two weeks an application for an interim injunction is filed according to section 382b, the validity of the barring order is extended to four weeks.
 This gives the court time to decide on the application and ensures constant protection for the endangered person.

 For the validity period of the barring order, the endangering person is prohibited from entering the apartment (house) and the defined protection zone, not even with the permission of the endangered person.
-In the event of non-compliance, the endangering person will be fined up to 360 euro for committing a regulatory offence.
+In the event of non-compliance, the endangering person will be fined up to 500 euro for committing a regulatory offence and can be arrested if non-compliance continues.
 If he threatens or even injures the endangered person, he will be prosecuted under criminal law.